What Temp Does Paint Freeze: Understanding and Solutions

 How can I tell if my paint has been damaged by freezing?

-Yes, if the paint appears lumpy, separated, or has an unusual texture, it has likely been damaged by freezing.
+If the paint looks lumpy, separated, or has an odd texture, it has probably been damaged by freezing.

 What should I do if I accidentally left my paint outside in the cold?

-Yes, bring the paint indoors to a warm environment and allow it to reach room temperature before inspecting it for quality.
+Bring the paint indoors to a warm spot and let it reach room temperature before checking its quality.